 For brands undergoing a digital transformation, user adoption of your new digital channels will be your most important ROI success factor.
 Here’s why:

-Digital channels reduce running costs over time
+reduce running costs

 One of the greatest benefits going digital brings for businesses is a revolutionary reduction in operating costs.
 It may cost a lot to set up a digital channel, but in the long-run, keeping a B2C app running is far cheaper than employing a call centre to do the same job.